mjyeaney/CustomVisionParallelScoring/README.md

 Following successful installation, unit tests can be run using the `run-tests.sh` script to verify correct operation.

+## Configuration

+This project leverages `configparser` for basic configuration settings support.
+In order to run the utility, you will need to drop a file named `settings.ini` at the root location where you execute from that contains the following sections / keys:

+[UtilityDefaults]
+BoundingBoxScoreThreshold = 30

+[CustomVisionService]
+ServiceEndpoint =
+PredictionKey =
+PredictionResourceId =
+PublishIterationName =
+ProjectId =

+The keys under the `CustomVisionService` section can be retrieved from you Custom Vision prediction project.

 ## Usage

 To create a set of training tiles, the basic use will be: